Sushil Mattal image

 In 1991 (during the first year of my master’s studies), a contract for the “Indian Studies” journal was signed with Peter Lang Publishing.
 This journal was, however, relatively short-lived, as it got incorporated into the (originally conceived) International Journal of Hindu Studies which came out in April 1997 (a year before I completed my doctoral studies at the Université de Montréal) and was published by World Heritage Press.

-Now in its twenty-seventh year of publication in 2023, the International Journal of Hindu Studies has had the positive effect of making the field of academic studies of Hindu civilization more clearly and effectively defined.
+Now in its twenty-eighth year of publication in 2024, the International Journal of Hindu Studies has had the positive effect of making the field of academic studies of Hindu civilization more clearly and effectively defined.
 My guiding principle has been that the aims of the journal can be met only if we are able to think about its title “Hindu Studies” in a broadly civilizational way rather than in some parochial or narrowly religious way.
 There is no need to think in terms of the religious versus secular dichotomy when referring to things Hindu.
 No need to restrict it to the realm of “religion.”
 This principle continues to serve the journal (and my work overall) well.

 Furthermore, in 2012 I launched a new journal called the International Journal of Gandhi Studies, and with it, inaugurating the first phase to effectively define a new field of academic studies in Gandhian thought.
 I am currently in conversation with a publisher for its continued publication.